Azure/cortana-intelligence-personalization-data-science-playbook/Personalized_Offers_from_Classifiers_Use_Case.md

 **Rolling windows**

 Raw event logs typically include information on only one event per row.
-Rolling window techniques can be applied to these logs to create new features that count the number of events which occurred in the *n* minutes prior to each timepoint.
+Rolling window techniques can be applied to these logs to create new features that count the number of events which occurred in the *n* minutes prior to each time point.
 We can then outer join these logs with the main dataset by timestamp (and, if necessary, forward-fill) to annotate the clickthrough data with the relevant rolling event counts.
 This technique can be used to create potentially-useful features such as "number of user's visits to page x in last hour".

 Data scientists who introduce rolling counts during feature extraction must give careful thought to how these features will be computed after the model is deployed.
 The calculations which they perform to construct features during offline model development may not be ideal in the time-sensitive context of the operationalized model.
 Data engineers and solution architects can help design a solution for near-real time calculation of these rolling counts, so that they can be provided directly as inputs to the model.
 If a processing delay is expected for rolling count calculation, that delay should be simulated during offline feature creation.
 (Once the solution is operational, rolling counts can be stored with other details of each offer clickthrough, and will no longer need to be generated offline through feature extraction.)